apiscomputists/11-29-2016-Tic-Tac-Toe-/README.md

 After a while, we were able to identify the cause of the error: the showBoard() function, which serves to literally show the board on the command prompt, was located within a "do-while" section, a place where stuffs within the boundary is on a LOOP.
 Having found the main issue, Christopher had created a Java version of Tommy's code, which was written in C++.

 Members finished up the meeting by analyzing each component and function in Tommy's code.

+Our code can be found in the folder.